Troubleshooting Business Services

 Device Services Fail to Load After an Upgrade

-If you have upgraded your appliance from an earlier version of SL1 and your device services are not loading on Business Service pages, you might have outdated device class filters in your user preferences.
+If you have upgraded Skylar One from an earlier version and your device services are not loading on the Business Services page, you might have outdated device class filters in your user preferences.

 To clear the older device class filters: